Home to beautiful nature, deep history, and one of the only two regions in the US to produce coffee beans, Hawaii is a unique experience on its own.

 Another unique aspect of Lahaina Noon is that it’s relatively short-lived.
 Some people report it lasting up to an hour, though, so don’t feel too rushed to snap a ton of pictures in a super short amount of time.

 It hasn’t been pinned to an exact time span, but it’s not so brief that you’ll blink and miss it.

 As mentioned above, this phenomenon only occurs twice a year, in May and July.
 It’s also important to note that this happens at different times, depending on where you are in Hawaii.
 More on that below.

 The Lahaina Noon in Hawaii—Where and When Can You Witness It?

 If you’re concerned you might not be in a good area of Hawaii to experience Lahaina Noon, worry not!
 You can experience Lahaina Noon on all the visited islands.
 Fortunately, it’s not something you have to buy tickets for!

 The Bishop museum has mapped out specific locations and times where you can experience Lahaina Noon no matter where you are in Hawaii.
-Check out 2021’s Lahaina Noon times!
+Check out this year’s Lahaina Noon times!